 The proposed development will result in a loss of Category 1, 2 & 3 habitat.
 As a result, a permit and/or other authorization under the Endangered Species Act will be required.
 The Ministry of the Environment, Conservation and Parks (MECP) will be contacted for guidance.
-The loss of habitat and an appropriate off-site compensation site will be discussed with MECP.
+The loss of habitat and an appropriate off-site compensation site or the Conservation Fund will be discussed with MECP.
 A condition of approval for the draft plan is recommended to ensure that appropriate permits are obtained from MECP and that the development complies with the Endangered Species Act.

-5.6.2 Barn Swallow
+5.7.2 Barn Swallow

 Barn swallows were detected flying over and foraging in Communities 1, 2 and 23.
-It is thought that these species may be nesting in barns located to the north and west of the study area.
+It is thought that these species may be nesting in barns located to the north and west of the study area but not on the property.
 Discussions with MECP would determine compliance requirements of the Endangered Species Act for any Category 2 and 3 habitats surrounding a barn structure.

-5.6.3 Golden-winged warbler, Wood Thrush and Eastern Woodpewee

-A single golden-winged warbler was detected singing and foraging in Community 19.
-The wood thrush and eastern wood-pewee were detected singing from the mixed forest community south of the old rail line in the study area.
-All three species are listed as special concern provincially.
-As a result, there is no constraint to development posed by the detection of these species by GHD as they were outside of the development envelope and the 30 m buffers from the woodland and wetland.
+5.7.3 Golden-winged warbler, Wood Thrush and Eastern Wood-pewee detection of these species by GHD as they were outside of the development envelope and the 30 m buffers from the woodland and wetland.
 That said, the locations that these species were observed either are within or adjacent to the significant woodland block identified in the study area.
 As a result, their habitat is protected by the 30-meter buffer associated with the significant woodland.